toledy/spotify/data_mining.md

 #### Audio Feature Engineering

 Similar to the artist feature engineering, the playlists' audio features were engineered next.
-Specifically, for ever audio feature mined from Spotify, the mean and standard deviation across all playlist tracks was computed.
+Specifically, for every audio feature mined from Spotify, the mean and standard deviation across all playlist tracks was computed.
 The engineered audio features were converted into a dataframe as follows: